Reed-CompBio/spras/docs/timeout.rst

 <https://pypi.org/project/pytimeparse/>`__, which allows for more
 complicated timeout strings, such as ``3d2h32m``.

-**NOTE**: This feature only works with docker at the time of writing.
+**NOTE**: This feature only works with docker and apptainer/singularity at the time of writing.